-Second, these metrics were easily navigable and record-able.
+- These metrics were easily navigable and record-able.
 Items like bat speed, attack angle and time to contact which where heretofore impossible to gather and record before this sensor phenomenon hit the market now stream to your phone in mesmerizing fashion with the Blast Motion sensor.
 Additionally, the Blast Motion app and sensor delivers a few esoteric metrics that at first glance might not mean much, but aggregated, attempt to deliver a numeric score for your entire swing.
 These metrics (Blast Factor, Efficiency Index and Power Index) appear to give a decent general feel, in numeric form, as to how good the swing was.
 More about these factors in included in the app.

-Third, the metrics on the app are displayed as well, if not better, than any sensor on the market.
+- The metrics on the app are displayed as well, if not better, than any sensor on the market.
 They are clear, direct and easily navigable.

 As a final note, the app also lets you record video of the swing in slow motion—this is built directly into the app and simply uses your smart phone’s camera.
 The swing is then captured with its accompanying metrics and stored within the app to review later or share with others.
 Not necessarily unique to the Blast Motion sensor, but a useful feature for sure, that any user will appreciate.

 Blast Motion Review Experience: The Not So Good

 There are three areas where we thought the Blast Motion fell short.